archanpaul/medium-flutter_with_go/readme.md

     });
   }
 ```
+We will updated this function to call Go Library API in following sections.

-## Add Go library (Android) to Flutter app
+## Add Go library (Android) to Flutter app :

-First, add the Android `gonative-library` which we have created in the previous step, to the Flutter app.
+First, add Android `gonativelib` which we have created in the previous step, to the Flutter app.

-To add the Android `gonative-library` which we have created in the previous step, to the Flutter app, create `libs` folder in Android code of Flutter app and copy the `gonative-library` Android `aar` file into this folder.
+To add the Android `gonativelib` which we have created in the previous step, to the Flutter app, create `libs` folder in Android code of Flutter app and copy  `gonativelib` Android `aar` file into this folder.

 ```bash
 ~$ mkdir ~/workspace/flutter_gonative_app/android/app/src/main/libs/